-2) The founding shareholders Andy Rihs, Beda Diethelm and Hans-Ueli Rihs were already shareholders before the Initial Public Offering in November 1994.
+The founding shareholders Andy Rihs, Beda Diethelm and Hans-Ueli Rihs were already shareholders before the Initial Public Offering in November 1994.
 There are no shareholders' agreements between these individuals.

-For information on shareholders of Sonova Holding AG that have reported shareholdings of over 3 % or a reduction of the shareholding below 3 % in the financial year 2014/15, please refer to the website of the Disclosure Office of the SIX Swiss Exchange www.six-swiss-exchange.com/shares/companies/ major_shareholders_en.html.
+For information on shareholders of Sonova Holding AG that have reported shareholdings of over 3% or a reduction of the shareholding below 3% in the financial year (FY) 2015/16, please refer to the website of the Disclosure Office of the SIX Swiss Exchange www.six-exchange-regulation.com/en/home/publications/significant-shareholders.html.